Canada's stock market set to reopen after rare shutdown

 Jos Schmitt, chief executive of rival operator NEO Exchange, said the market went dark when the outage occurred.
 “There is a lack of real-time market data in Canada and Friday’s events demonstrate this is a big problem,” he added.

 Outages can inconvenience investors and prove expensive for the exchanges themselves.
-But many of Canada’s blue-chip stocks are also traded on U.S. stock exchanges, giving investors another avenue to trade.
-Investors are hopeful that TMX has taken sufficient measures to ensure the smooth resumption of trade at 9:30 a.m.
-(1330 GMT) on Monday.
+But many of Canada’s blue-chip stocks are also traded on U.S. stock exchanges, however, giving investors another avenue.

 “I suspect the TSX has undertaken many system reviews over the weekend to ensure an orderly and smooth reopening of exchanges on Monday morning,” said Mike Archibald, associate portfolio manager at AGF Investments.